y330/FragmentQR/index.md

  If steps 1 or 2 do not work, go to chrome://extensions/shortcuts to reconfigure the shortcuts<p>
  <hr width="70%">
 <h3>FAQ</h3>
-<b>Whats a Text Fragment?</b> A text fragment is a snippet of text in a webpage that can be added to a URL text snippet will be highlighted and scrolled into view.
+<b>Whats a Text Fragment?</b> A text fragment is a snippet of text in a webpage that can be added to a URL to be highlighted and scrolled into view when opened.

-**What browser will highlight the text fragment?, Android, Linux) on Chromium 80+<p>
+** What browser will highlight the text fragment?**
+Android, Linux) on Chromium 80+<p>
 <b>Scrolling:</b> iOS on Latest version of Google Chrome, must enable #shared-highlighting-ios on chrome://flags.<p>
 <a href="https://chromestatus.com/feature/4733392803332096#status" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>
 <h3>Demo of FragmentQR v1.0</h3>